theecrit/contentandux/README.md

 1. View the issue.
 2. Add a comment with your opinion.
-3. Pat yourself on the back.
+3. Give yourself a fist bump.

-Once consensus is reached and the Issue description has been sufficiently defined, the Issue can be relabeled to `ready`.
+Once consensus is reached and the Issue description has been sufficiently defined, the Issue can be relabeled to `ready to work on`.

 ## Report a security concern
-Please don't report this via Issue or other public channel.
+Please don't report security issues via Issue or other public channel.
 Send any security concerns to [hello@contentandux.org](mailto:hello@contentandux.org).